-Northern lights Klaipėda tonight
+Northern lights in Klaipėda tonight

 7-day outlook for Klaipėda